szager-chromium/rr/Building-And-Installing.md

 * VMWare Workstation 9 / Fusion 7: The default is for counter virtualization to be _disabled_.
 You have to enable it in the VM settings (advanced processor options).
 Also add `monitor_control.disable_hvsim_clusters = true` to the VM's `.vmx` file ([more information](http://robert.ocallahan.org/2015/11/rr-in-vmware-solved.html)).
 * Qemu: On QEMU command line use <pre>-cpu host</pre>
 * Libvirt: Specify CPU passthrough in domain XML definition:<pre>\<cpu mode='host-passthrough'/\></pre>
+* VirtualBox **does not work** at this time because it doesn't support PMU virtualization.
+Because it's open-source, someone just needs to contribute one...
 * Digital Ocean: The only VPS provider known to work with RR.

 If rr isn't working at all, run `dmesg|grep PMU`.
 If you get output like